music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 it is more like `1...&.2...&.`.
 This [swung music](https://en.wikipedia.org/wiki/Swing_(jazz_performance_style)#Genres_using_swing_rhythm), which is often notated with an `a` (pronounced "uh") replacing the `&`, e.g. `1 a2 a1 a2`.
 This
-is still pretty easy to dance WCS triples to, as we can delay the middle step of our triples to match the timing the `a` count.
+is still pretty easy to dance WCS triple steps to, as we can delay the middle step of our triple steps to match the timing the `a` count.
 This is how West Coast Swing would have originally been danced, since the vast majority of jazz, blues and swing music is swung.